GPUOpen-Tools/radeon_memory_visualizer/documentation/source/timeline.rst

 are memory leaks.

 Snapshots will be displayed in a table below the timeline graph.
-If there are no snapshots in the trace, the area under the timeline graph will indicate that there is nothing to show and offer some guidance of what may be required, as shown above.
+If there are no snapshots contained in the trace, the area under the timeline graph will indicate that there is nothing to show and offer some guidance of what may be required, as shown above.
 There are other instances in the tool showing similar displays, such as a resource table being empty if the selected allocation contains no resources, or if a resource type has no additional properties to show.